Raphaela von Weichs

 She holds a PhD in African Studies from the University of Cologne and has been trained in Anthropology and African Studies at the University of London, School of Oriental and African Studies (SOAS), the Free University of Berlin, and the University of Freiburg.

-Her main fields of research and teachings are in Political Anthropology, the Anthropology of Religion, of Migration, and of Music and more recently in the Anthropology of Art, Graphic Anthropology and Sensory Anthropology.
-She taught social and cultural anthropology at the Universities of Cologne, Bochum, Münster and the Academy of Arts in Düsseldorf, the Universities of Neuchâtel and of Lausanne.
+Her main fields of research and teachings are in Political Anthropology, the Anthropology of Religion, Migration, Music and Pilgrimage, and more recently in the Anthropology of Art, Graphic Anthropology and Sensory Anthropology.
+She taught social and cultural anthropology at the Universities of Cologne, Bochum, Münster and the Academy of Arts in Düsseldorf, at the Universities of Neuchâtel and Lausanne.

 Former research projects

 “The Return of Kingship to Uganda.
-Political culture and Modernity in Africa”.
-In her doctoral thesis Raphaela von Weichs explores the revival of kingship in Uganda since the early 1990s.
-At the core of her study is the Kingdom of Bunyoro-Kitara in the Great Lakes area in East/Central Africa that had been abolished in the 1960s in the process of modern nation-building and reinstalled together with neighboring kingdoms in the early 1990s.
-She shows that the revival of the kingdom is a controversial heritage of the political culture of East-Central Africa. (see publication list)
+Political Culture and Modernity in Africa”.
+In her doctoral thesis, Raphaela von Weichs explored the revival of kingship in Uganda in the early 1990s.
+At the core of her study is the Kingdom of Bunyoro-Kitara in the Great Lakes area in East/Central Africa.
+This kingdom had been abolished in the 1960s in the process of modern nation-building and reinstalled together with neighboring kingdoms in the early 1990s.
+The study shows that the revival of kingship is a highly controversial but also regenerative process in the construction of modernity in East-Central Africa.